phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Last lines of a file - A script that displays the last 10 lines of /etc/passwd

 I'd prefer the first ones actually - A script that displays the first 10 lines of /etc/passwd

+Line#2 - A script that displays the third line of the file iacta